pg9-dev/auth2/readme.md

 ---

 Auth2 is a backend authentication server exposing a GraphQL API to requesting clients.
+It uses jwt tokens to authenticate users and keep them logged in.

 # Instructions to run